unsignedzero/PowerAnalyze/REPORT.md

 Inside the SVM main, we pass the data frame to svmFormatData who splits the data into our two sets, the training and testing.
 The split points are created from a logical vector from svmCountSplit which is called for each label group.
-The two data sets are passed into the svm to be processed.
+The two data sets are passed into the SVM to be processed.
 A simplified constructor svmConstructor, is used to make life easier.
 Any arguments passed into this function are passed to the actual SVM call.
 Afterwards, the model is created and a confusion matrix is created thereafter.
 The output of the confusion matrix